European postal services suspend shipment of packages to US over import tariffs

-It is set to expire next Friday.
-On Saturday, multiple postal services around Europe announced that they are suspending the shipment of many packages to the United States amid a lack of clarity over new import duties.
+It is set to expire on Friday.
+On Saturday, postal services around Europe announced that they are suspending the shipment of many packages to the United States amid confusion over new import duties.

 Postal services in Germany, Denmark, Sweden and Italy said they will stop shipping most merchandise to the U.S. effective immediately.
-France and Austria will follow Monday, and the United Kingdom Tuesday.
+France and Austria will follow on Monday.

+The U.K.'s Royal Mail said it would halt shipments to the U.S. on Tuesday to allow time for those packages to arrive before duties kick in.
+Items originating in the United Kingdom worth over $100 — including gifts to friends and family — will incur a 10% duty, it said.

 “Key questions remain unresolved, particularly regarding how and by whom customs duties will be collected in the future, what additional data will be required, and how the data transmission to the U.S. Customs and Border Protection will be carried out,” DHL, the largest shipping provider in Europe, said in a statement.